lucsanchez/gnome-town/README.md

 Inside the folder src and from top to bottom, you can find the **api** where I fetch the data.
 The **components** folder with main components (itemList and detail, custom hooks and providers)
 I tried to show differents ways of sharing data through the app and also differnt uses of React hooks and custom hooks

 For styling I choose Material UI with makeStyles to add styles to the elements.
+Web built responsive and mobile first design

 The project it's only one routing with gnomes lists